roddhjav/pass-tomb/README.md

 		    pass tomb gpg-id...
 		    	Create and initialise a new password tomb.
-		    	Use gpg-id for encryption of both tomb and passwords pass tomb <tomb_cmd> [ARG]
+		    	Use gpg-id for encryption of both tomb and passwords pass tomb help
-		    	Wrapper to execute a tomb command for password tomb management.
-		    	If a required arguments is not present, this functions will detect it and add the default value in pass-tomb as arguments. pass tomb help
 		    	Print this help
 		    pass open